 It's only natural to feel a bit anxious when stock markets start to fall.

-As prices keep sliding, research into behavioral finance suggests that many investors tend to project those losses forward.
+Behavioral finance research indicates that some investors may react to short-term losses by projecting these patterns forward, potentially leading to decisions influenced more by emotion than strategy.
 And if market turbulence intensifies, so can such emotional responses, especially when price fluctuations extend past one or two sessions.

 How often does that really happen, though?
 Taking a step back and looking over a longer timeframe, it becomes evident that investors shouldn't be surprised by multitudes of short-term periods in which prices temporarily drop.